geekypedia/Rester/README.md

 2. Load 'api' project
 3. Open 'index.php'
 4. Uncomment the call to 'enable_simple_auth(array());' function.
 5. If you want to bypass any specific API you can pass it as parameter.
 For example, 'enable_simple_auth(array("GET your/api"));' will exclude GET your/api from authentication.
 Any other API will require you to pass auth token as api_key in header or query string.
 By default, the sample API 'GET hello/world' is always bypassed.
+Note: Some of the shared hosting providers do not allow headers with underscore.
+You may use 'api-key' in that case.
 6. In order for the auth APIs to work, you need to have a 'users' table in your DB.
 The script to create this table is already mentioned in 'index.php'.
 You can copy this script and execute it in the DB Administration tool (<a href="http://localhost:8080/db" target="_blank">http://localhost:8080/db</a> )
 7. Once you uncomment the enable_simple_auth call, all APIs and even Documentation will be protected.
 You will need to call 'POST users/login' to authenticate and generate a token.
    For first time, just create a record in 'users' table and write any random string as token.
 Use this token to access to access protected areas, or generate an actual token.